rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 #### An example on becoming a Coaching Company

-Absolventa, a Berlin-based company which was a Coaching Company during RGSoC 2013, wants to host a team this year again.
-These are the steps they took to promote themselves to the students:
+Absolventa, a Berlin-based company which hosted a team during RGSoC 2013, wants to participate this year again.
+Here are the steps they took to promote themselves to the students.

 They **tweeted** about their intentions, including information about where they are located and which languages they can coach in: